datalordstephen/datalordstephen/README.md

 I'm Stephen Adegbokun, and welcome to my github profile🙃

 ## 🚀 About Me
-I'm a Machine Learning Engineer passionate about solving problems with tech!
+I'm a Machine Learning Engineer passionate about solving problems with AI!
 I'm really interested in Computer vision and APIs and I love watching football (and anime👀).

 ## Also About Me 😅